fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/c-sharp.md

 _**Type:** string_

-Send HTML template in string format to be used for dashboard export
+Send an HTML template in string format to be used for dashboard export

 #### Example